IXChat Package¶

 Key architecture insights:

-- NEW system REDIRECT/BOOKING paths skip all awaiters for faster response
+- REDIRECT/BOOKING paths skip all awaiters for faster response

 Streaming Architecture¶